4 days in Banff: Ultimate Itinerary to see the Canadian Rockies

 If you have some time left and are not too tired, I’d recommend continuing your drive towards Jasper and stopping at the Sunwapta Falls.
 There’s two falls here – Lower and Upper and both are equally stunning.
 The Upper one can be accessed through a hike but it’s an amazing experience.

-DAY 3 – BANFF NATIONAL PARK
+DAY 3 – BANFF ITINERARY NATIONAL PARK

 This was the day that I was looking forward to the most because we had Lake Louise and Moraine lake as part of our itinerary for this day, which are two of the best lakes in the park.